mikepan/GameEngineBook/text/04-Animation.md

 The Bone animation system works in the game engine very closely to the way it does in Blender.
 You will create a Mesh object and an Armature object to deform the first.

-\*\*\* Begin Note

-Mesh and Armature
+>**Mesh and Armature**
+>

-Both the Armature and the Mesh objects need to be present in the game for them to work.
+>Both the Armature and the Mesh objects need to be present in the game for them to work.
 In fact, if you are adding the animated object dynamically (for example, through an Add Object actuator), you will refer to the Armature object to bring in the animated conjunct.

-As in Blender, the Armature object is the parent of the Mesh object.
+>As in Blender, the Armature object is the parent of the Mesh object.
 Therefore the armature will be the game object running most of the animation sensors and actuators.
 Thus you may as well dump all the Logic Bricks of your object in the armature.
 An exception is the Replace Mesh option in the Edit Object Actuator.
 In that case you need to run the Actuator in the Mesh object itself.

-\*\*\* End Note

 The workflow for Armature and Bones resembles the NLA (Non-Linear Animation) Editor in Blender.
 You create individual animation actions that you want to be played at a certain time.
 Those are the actions we referred to when talking about the animation cycles, earlier in this chapter.

 The first difference is that you don't need to predefine the order and length of all the action you want to play.
 For example, in the NLA Editor if you want to animate a shark turning, you will create an action for "Straight Swimming" and another for "Turning."
 You will alternate between them based on your script: maybe the shark turns at the same time you throw bait close by.

-\*\*\* Begin Note

-Speaking of NLA
+>**Speaking of NLA**
+>

-Even though NLA animation is not supported in the game engine, you can still use the NLA Editor to make your animation sequences.
+>Even though NLA animation is not supported in the game engine, you can still use the NLA Editor to make your animation sequences.
 Cut scenes or complex dialog scenes can benefit a lot from a NLA based workflow.

-For example, you can combine dialog actions from a MoCap (motion capture) system with pregenerated idle body animation cycles.
+>For example, you can combine dialog actions from a MoCap (motion capture) system with pregenerated idle body animation cycles.
 Once the animation editing is done you need to combine the actions into a single action with the Bake Action operator, available via the Search Menu (spacebar).

-\*\*\* End Note

 Unlike in the NLA Editor, we have a chance to play actions based on the player decisions or AI predesigned interactions.
 In our shark example, we can have the player controlling the shark and turning it when it gets tired of swimming in a straight line.
 Maybe this shark likes to chase its tail restlessly.
 Either way, we can play and stop playing the individual animations ("Straight Swimming" and "Turning") anytime.
 Figure 4.3 illustrates this.